Culture of Uruguay: Immigration

 Among the several peoples who settled Uruguay and formed the backbone of its society must be highlighted Spaniards and Italians, together with some descendants of African slaves.
 While Spaniards being the greatest contributor to other South American countries, Italians are arguably the greatest contributor to Uruguay.
 There are also significant minorities: Armenians, Austrians, Basque, Britons, Bulgarians, Croats, French, Germans, Greeks, Roma, Hungarians, Irish, Scots, Jews, Lebanese, Lithuanians, Poles, Russians, Slovaks, Slovenes, Swiss, and Ukrainians.
 There are very small Asian communities, mainly from China, Japan and Korea.

 Languages

-Spanish is the official language of Uruguay, and is spoken by almost all of the population.
-The Spanish spoken in Uruguay is more commonly known as Rioplatense Spanish, the same Spanish that is spoken in parts of Argentina.
-Rioplatense Spanish is known by many in South America as Spanish spoken with an Italian accent, due to Italian effects on modern day Uruguayan society.
-Minority languages in Uruguay include Italian, French, German, Hebrew, and other European languages.
-English is also considered a minority language, though it is more used in the business world.
-Other languages include Portuguese and Portuñol, a mixture of Spanish and Portuguese (pidgin language).
-Both are present in northern regions near the Brazilian border.
+Spanish is the de facto national language, and is virtually spoken by the entire population.
+The standard language is Uruguayan Spanish, which is a variant of Rioplatense Spanish.
+This variant is known in the Hispanosphere for its marked Italian influence in its intonation and vocabulary.
+Additionally, lunfardo argot is widely used among the population.

+The Uruguayan Portuguese or fronteiriço—a set of varieties of Portuguese—are spoken in the northeast of the country, where cultural exchanges occur between communities on both sides of the border.
+Minority languages in Uruguay include Italian, French, German, Hebrew, and other European languages, which are present in the country due to the significant waves of migration from Europe.
+English is the most widespread foreign language among the Uruguayan people.

+Since 2001, Uruguayan Sign Language is an official language.